satyndragautam/my-portfolio-makeover-adventure/README.md

 <br><br>

 ## 🎯 Next Plans :
-My next plan is to remove the predefined layout and embed a fresh, new, and whole page for the first page of this portfolio.
+My next plan is to add blogging page in my portfolio.
 <br><br>

 ## 🧰 Tools Used :